Metal Gear Solid V: The Phantom Pain: Development

-Marketing

 In February 2012, a site owned by Konami, "Development Without Borders", promoted development for a new Metal Gear title, for "The "next" MGS".
-The site was recruiting staff for the 2012 GDC pavilion in March, and requested applications for several positions for the latest Metal Gear Solid targeted for "high-end consoles" and "next-gen Fox engine".
+The site was recruiting staff for the 2012 GDC pavilion in March, and requested applications for several positions for the latest Metal Gear Solid targeted for "high-end consoles" and a "next-gen Fox engine".
 As the year went on, screenshots and videos of the newly announced Fox Engine were unveiled by the team.
 This media demonstrated many random settings and characters, although none related to the Metal Gear series.
 Certain screenshots, however, were noted to feature a character who resembled the Big Boss character of Metal Gear, walking up to a Stryker AFV previously seen in Metal Gear Solid 4.

 Konami unveiled Ground Zeroes at a private function celebrating the twenty-fifth anniversary of the Metal Gear series on August 30, 2012.
 The game made its public debut two days later at the 2012 Penny Arcade Expo.
-Kojima revealed very little detail about the project at the time other than it was a prologue to Metal Gear Solid V, and that it would be the first game to use the Fox Engine, a game engine developed by Kojima Productions.
+Kojima revealed very little detail about the project at the time other than that it was a prologue to Metal Gear Solid V, and that it would be the first game to use the Fox Engine, a game engine developed by Kojima Productions.
 In January 2013, Kojima revealed that Ground Zeroes would be the first title in the series to be subtitled in Arabic, a feature the team had planned for previous games.
 He also confirmed that the length of the cutscenes was reduced, as he believed that long cutscenes had become outdated.

 In an interview with VG247, Kojima expressed concerns over whether or not Ground Zeroes would be released.
 He claimed that his aim was to target taboos and mature themes, which he considered to be "quite risky", adding that his roles as creator and producer were in conflict with one another; as creator, Kojima wanted to take the risk of exploring themes that might alienate audiences, but as producer, he had to be able to tone down the content in order to sell as many copies of the game as possible.
 Ultimately, the role of creator won out, and Kojima described his approach as "prioritizing creativity over sales".